yehiarasheed/GP-Auto-Rayan-Performer-Bot/README.md

    - Log success or errors during processing.

 6. **Send Confirmation Email:**
-   - Send a confirmation email with the results and any relevant attachments.
+   - Send a confirmation email with the results in compressed format and any relevant attachments.